hpc/pavilion2/docs/tests/variables.rst

    - ``echo "hello Nick - 07/14/19"``
    - ``echo "goodbye Paul - 07/14/19"``
    - ``echo "goodbye Nick - 07/14/19"``
-- User comes from the 'pav.user' variable which only has a single value.
 - The tests are scheduled independently when using ``pav run``.
 - They have the same test name (permuted\_test), but different test id's and run directories.